learn / 2014

 CARECEN - LA College Head Start

-Idea submitted in the My LA2050 Maker Challenge by Central American Resource Center - CARECEN - Los Angeles
+Idea submitted in the My LA2050 Maker Challenge by Central American Resource Center-CARECEN-of California

 College Head Start provides high schools students academic enrichment, college admission/financial aid assistance, and college transition.